Hongweihuo-Lab/CGraphIndex/README.md

 After the build is complete, the file is stored in the **dst_dir** directory with the suffix **.geindex**.

 ### 2.5 Query tests
-**run_benchmark** Used to test the time performance of CGraphIndex, and output the time used for the test, in millisecond (ms), as follows:
+**run_benchmark** is used to test the query time performance of CGraphIndex, and output the time for the test in millisecond (ms), as follows:
 ```shell
 1 run_benchmark <data_dir> <query> <input> <output> [max_num]
 ```